jsmirabal/view-intent-callback-sample/README.md

 ## ViewIntentCallback Example Project
-Example project where the ViewIntentCallback is applied to the following architecture patterns:
+Example project on which the ViewIntentCallback is applied to the following architecture patterns:
 * MVP
 * MVVM
 * Jetpack Compose on MVVM